radoslaw-panuszewski/panuszewski-dev/content/posts/compile-only/index.md

 ```kotlin
 compileOnly("org.springframework:spring-webflux:6.1.2")
 ```
 It makes the library consumers responsible for providing it at runtime.
 Otherwise, they will most likely get `NoClassDefFoundError`.
 It's not the most gentle way of informing our clients that they are missing a dependency to Webflux, isn't it?
-Simply making Webflux a transitive dependency (by replacing `compileOnly` with `implementation`) would eliminate those exceptions, making our library work seamlessly.
+Simply making Webflux a transitive dependency (by replacing `compileOnly` with `api` or `implementation`) would eliminate those exceptions, making our library work seamlessly.

  Thus, it is advisable to refrain from using `compileOnly` to specify a library's provided dependencies.
 While the intention may be to reduce the number of transitive dependencies, ultimately, **users will either need to supply the missing dependency themselves or encounter a runtime error**.
 It is more effective to ensure everything works by default.